 Pupil and Staff involvement in the Local Community

 The College actively recruits staff from the local area and purchases goods and services from the local community when practical and financially viable.
 As a key element of their personal development, and to provide assistance to the local community, pupils provide support to local residents and organisations through the school’s activity programme.
 Initiatives range from gardening and provision of food for the elderly to undertaking projects to help maintain a clean environment.
 We also provide access to our land for both the community garden and town allotments.
 Additionally, groups of pupils such as musical bands are actively encouraged to support local events and Charities.
 The College owns the land currently containing the Elms Car Park, which is the largest car park used by the community to access the Framlingham town centre.
 Parking is currently offered to the town at no charge.
 The Operations Director is responsible for maintaining effective links with local schools, the Town Council and other local bodies and for actively seeking ways in which the College can assist the local community and become involved in local activities.
 Recent involvements have included Christmas, the Queens Jubilee celebrations and the Olympics.
-The Operations Director reports to the Headmaster to discuss new initiatives and opportunities.
+The Operations Director reports to the Principal to discuss new initiatives and opportunities.

 The purpose of the policy is to ensure that the activities of the College are run in an appropriate manner to provide proper public benefit exceeding the minimum parameters set down by Charity law and guidance from the Charity Commission.
 Governors regularly review this policy to ensure it remains current.